saifEddineR/saifEddineR/README.md

  Hi there 👋 !
 I'm a devops engineer and a fullstack web developer (MERN stack)

- 🌱 I’m currently learning python and bash scripting.
+ 🌱 I’m currently learning python for bash scripting.

  🔭 I'm also a cyber security enthusiast